cwarden45/metagenomics_templates/PacBio_16S/README.md

 **d) BLAST** - FASTA reference should be prepared using 'makeblastdb'.
 See `RDP_BWA_filter_seqs.py` for example.
 Testing performed using RDP sequences (same as BWA), using version of BLAST+ (v2.4.0) available in this [Docker image](https://hub.docker.com/r/cwarden45/metagenomics/) (not legacy BLAST v2.2.22 used by QIIME).

+**d) SINTAX** - The taxonomy information must follow a specific format (see `SINTAX_reformat_RDP.py`).
+Database must be created using "-makeudb_sintax", but this is quick and I've added at the classification step in this template.
+Open-source USEARCH license assigned for individuals, so you'll have to download the binary for your computer on your own.

 ### Order to Run Scripts ###

 1) `full_run_bax2bam.py` + `create_CCS_and_FASTQ.py` (or `run_pbbarcode_template.py` + `reformat_barcoded_CCS_FASTQ.py`)